Morgan-Griffiths/wordle/README.md

 Because there is only one vector [3,3,3,3,3] that corresponds to +1 ALWAYS, everything else is either 0 or -1 depending on whether it is the last turn or not.
 This means we don't need to use a NN to predict the reward, we can hardcode the reward and construct the reward distribution based on a boolean output that predicts whether its the last turn or not.
 Then when we sample S' we will index the corresponding reward.

+## Training

+Learning the state transition function does not rely on the actor.
+This is because the goal of the dynamics function is the learn the transition function for any action in any state.
+Because of this, we can train the dynamics function first on randomly sampled games.
+This is a huge time saver, because the policy is only as good as the dynamics function.
+If the dynamics function erroneously reports that we have lost the game, even though we choose the right action, the policy will be updated improperly.

+Therefore, it is recommended to throughly train the dynamics function first.
+And then train the actor and critic.
 ## Encodings

 To make wordle machine digestible we have to convert the game state into numbers.